Pacific is on a 175-acre campus in the suburban setting of Stockton, California, not far from Sacramento.

 College is like a home away from home.
 Whether you're walking to class or coming back from late-night studying (or partying!), it's important to feel safe on campus.

 University of the Pacific is patroled 24 hours a day by trained security.
 The Pacific campus has emergency telephones or alarms for students to use anytime of day or night.

 Pacific offers late-night transportation or safety escorts for students.
-Dorms can only be accessed with secure key cards so that students can feel confident that they are safe in on-campus housing.
+Campus housing is secure and dorms can only be accessed with secure key cards.

 Visiting colleges is one of the best ways to get a sense of the campus and student body.
 If you'd like to visit Pacific, take Interstate 5 to Stockton, CA. If you need to fly, book your flight to Sacramento International airport.